DEFRA/ffc-development-guide/guides/collaboration.md

 Access is authorised by a Slack account which must be created using your corporate email.

+**Note** some of these channels are private and will require invite from an existing member of that channel.

 ## `defra-digital.slack.com`
 `#ffc-programme-del` - Programme team channel for general updates
 `#ffc-developers` - Technical discussions across delivery teams